-Response: The property is currently occupied by the Irregardless Café, which is located on the corner of Morgan Street and Tryon Street, and fronts on Morgan Street, which connects directly to the surrounding community.
+Response: The property is currently occupied by Goodnights, which fronts on Morgan Street.
 There are also sidewalks which provide pedestrian access to residential, office and other nearby uses.
 It is not anticipated that redevelopment will occur at this time, but when it does, the road network will not be affected by redevelopment.